 OG&E takes very seriously its responsibility to provide reliable, reasonably priced power produced in an environmentally responsible way.
 This IRP reflects OG&E's plan to meet federal mandates in a way that minimizes the impact on customers.
 Unfortunately, all alternatives available to the Company increase customer costs.
-After carefully considering all these factors, OG&E has decided to convert two coal-fired units at the Muskogee Power Plant to natural gas, add scrubbers to the coal-fired units at the Sooner power plant, and other pollution control equipment to other units, and replace vintage natural gas steam units at the Mustang Power Plant with modern combustion turbines.
+After carefully considering all these factors, OG&E has decided to convert two coal-fired units at the Muskogee Power Plant to natural gas, add scrubbers to the coal-fired units, and replace vintage natural gas steam units at the Mustang Power Plant with modern combustion turbines.